akk0ga/yourMouseHasAHeart/README.md

 you move your mouse to fast horizontally or vertically, and she suffers when you clicked on her buttons

 # The voice
-The voice used to make this program are the portal turret voice line, and you have the choice to use English or French voice
+The voice used to make this program is the turret in Portal, and you have the choice to use English or French voice

 # Package install